p4paul/p4convert/README.md

 # p4convert

 The `p4convert` is a Java based conversion tool.
 It imports data from Subversion or CVS and reconstructs the file revision history in Perforce.

-For CVS the data is read from the CVSROOT and for Subversion data is read from a dump file.
+CVS data is read from the CVSROOT and Subversion data from a dump file.
+The converted history is added to Perforce using our client interface (`IMPORT` mode / front-door) or directly to a journal and versioned files (`CONVERT` mode / back-door).

+The `IMPORT` mode allows for incremental conversions and although slower, it generally requires less memory and CPU resources.

 ## Distribution